Tynab/YANF/README.md

 # YAMI AN NEPHILIM FRAMEWORK
-YANF is based on .NET Framework, YANF use for Windows Forms App project with C# or Visual Basic programming languages.
+YANF is based on .NET Framework 4.8.1, YANF use for Windows Forms App project with C# or Visual Basic programming languages.

 ### INSTALL
 https://www.nuget.org/packages/Tynab.YANF